jarlold/gameoflife/README.md

 Compile:
 `./compile.sh ./life_gui.cpp`.

+# Alternative Rule Sets
+Currently only supports the original Conway's Game of Life and High Life.
+To change which one you want to compile, add or remove the "High" on in line 15 of `life_gui.cpp`.

+`./a.out` to start the game normally, with some random pattern.
+`./a.out h` to start the game using "high life" ruleset.`

 # Optimization
 I'm just storing everything in a big array because it lets me pass a kernel over